 Some of the drawbacks to drop shipping your work as a supplier include:

-2. Drop shipping your work means you will have to become an expert at packing and shipping your own artwork.
-Although you can use pack and ship services, often times they are unreliable.
-Nobody cares about the safety of your work as much as you, so it is necessary to learn exactly what the shipping carriers require for packing in order to insure your work properly.
+2. Dropshipping your work means you will have to become an expert at packing and shipping your own artwork.
+Although you can use pack and ship services, oftentimes they are unreliable.
+Nobody cares about the safety of your work as much as you do, so it is necessary to learn exactly what the shipping carriers require for packing in order to ensure your work properly.
 If you fall below the standards that they set, and your work is damaged, your insurance claim will be denied.
 Your artwork will be a loss and your online gallery may not compensate you.

 You will have to create your own high quality photos, as well as your own product listing to best sell your work.

-The artwork will be out of your inventory during the time that it what is shipped to and from the collector.
-Although this can be annoying, and even somewhat offensive to the artist, there are just a certain percentage of pieces that get returned for one reason or another.
+The artwork will be out of your inventory during the time that it is shipped to and from the collector.
+Although this can be annoying, and even somewhat offensive to the artist, there is just a certain percentage of pieces that get returned for one reason or another.